M-rt4/TypeScript-SwipeSlider/README.md

 ## Features

-✅ Center-positioned button that can be swiped left and right\n ✅ Left and right options
+- ✅ Center-positioned button that can be swiped left and right
+- ✅ Left and right options
-✅ Fully customizable style properties
+- ✅ Fully customizable style properties
-✅ Animated return to center
+- ✅ Animated return to center
-✅ Adjustable swipe sensitivity
+- ✅ Adjustable swipe sensitivity
-✅ Different active colors for each direction
+- ✅ Different active colors for each direction
-✅ Separate callback functions (onSwipeLeft & onSwipeRight) ✅ Chevron idle animation - wave effect from center to edges ✅ Smart visibility - chevrons only visible when button is centered ✅ Auto transition - chevrons fade out and text fades in when button is swiped ✅ TypeScript support
+- ✅ Separate callback functions (onSwipeLeft & onSwipeRight)
+- ✅ Chevron idle animation - wave effect from center to edges
+- ✅ Smart visibility - chevrons only visible when button is centered
+- ✅ Auto transition - chevrons fade out and text fades in when button is swiped
+- ✅ TypeScript support

 ## Basic Usage